 - A. The medicine service handles out-patient and in-hospital cases requiring primarily medical management. - B. Cases may be referred or transferred to other services as appropriate. - 1.
 Cases requiring surgical procedures or evaluation for lameness disorders will be addressed by the surgical service. - 2.
 Reproductive cases will be addressed by the theriogenology service, in conjunction with the medicine service, unless surgery is required.
 If these patients require hospitalization, they will typically be managed by the medicine service with close consultation with the theriogenology service. - 3.
 Some cases may involve one or more services, and the medicine service may also consult with other services on specific cases as appropriate. - C. Students assigned to medicine are permitted to observe theriogenology or surgery cases if there is no conflict with medicine cases and if clinician approval is given. - D. We interact extensively with other services in the hospital as listed below.
 Requisite forms or electronic submissions should be filled out completely at the time of sample submission or request and a copy left in the Hospital record. - 1.
-Pharmacy: For prescriptions, make sure to provide a case number and appropriate details.
-Forms available in the large animal hospital and Pharmacy should be dated, marked as in- or out-patient, and fully filled out.
-Stickers outlining patient information are available in the client record and should be applied to all submissions.
-Please see the pharmacy section of the manual for additional instruction on pharmacy prescriptions and order forms. - 2.
-Radiology and ultrasound: Imaging requests are submitted via the VetHosp program.
-Requests should be submitted by 4:30 pm.
-Imaging includes: Radiography, Ultrasonography, Fluoroscopy/Contrast exams, Nuclear Scintigraphy, Computed Tomography, and MRI.
-Imaging scheduling/plan is arranged after an imaging request is submitted.
-Submission requirements are discussed during orientation to clinical rotations.
-Where necessary (e.g. equine CT or small ruminant MRI), anesthesia requests may also be required.

-Ultrasonography is typically performed by the medicine service and does not require a request form.

-- 3. Endoscopy: Will be performed by the medicine service, typically with standing sedation.
-No request form is needed unless general anesthesia is involved.

-- 4. Clinical pathology and Diagnostic Services: Requests are submitted via the VetHosp program.
+Pharmacy: Please see the pharmacy section of the manual - 2.
+Radiology and ultrasound: Imaging requests are submitted via the VetHosp program for radiography, fluoroscopy, contrast exams (barium, myelogram), computed tomography, and MRI.
+Where necessary (e.g. equine CT or myelogram, or small ruminant MRI), anesthesia requests may also be required.
+Ultrasonography is typically performed by the medicine service and does not require a request form. - 3.
+Endoscopy: Will be performed by the medicine service, typically with standing sedation.
+No request form is needed unless general anesthesia is involved. - 4.
+Clinical pathology and Diagnostic Services: Requests are submitted via the VetHosp program.
 Requests should be submitted before 4.00 pm to avoid additional charges.
 Specific samples (fecal enteric panels, Potomac horse fever serology, equine respiratory PCR panel) must be submitted by 10 am as stats if results are desired that day.
 Send out samples to other labs should be submitted by midday.
 Take the appropriately protected sample(s) directly to veterinary diagnostic laboratory receiving.
 Special and outside laboratory tests may be submitted via the VetHosp program.
 Some may require additional forms but should be routed through VDL receiving.
 Ask the clinician or technician for help submitting uncommon "outside lab" samples.
 Some tests including blood gas analysis, glucose or lactate measurement, ketones, PCV and refractometry total protein measurement can be performed by students in the 'technician lab'.
 You will be shown how to use this equipment at orientation, but do not hesitate to ask for help if needed.

-- 5. Necropsy service:

-- a) Take carcass to cooler or necropsy floor as required by VDL personnel.
-Identify carcass with appropriately colored tag and client details, and intended purpose i.e. necropsy/teaching necropsy/disposal.

-- b) Submit information with a complete and thorough history to VDL receiving after confirming adequate completion of the form with the house officer and faculty member on service.
-Incomplete history is a common problem on these forms which is detrimental to the necropsy process, and every effort should be made to provide as complete a history as possible.
-DO NOT click the "import case history" button.
-Try and attend necropsies on patients that you were involved with-this is an excellent learning opportunity.

-- E. At present:

-- 1. This service handles all internal medicine cases including:

-- a) Gastroenterology (nonsurgical), including colic cases presenting in-hours until diagnosed as requiring surgical intervention.
-Colic cases presenting after-hours are currently received by the surgical service.

-- b) Respiratory diseases (until or unless identified as surgical in nature)

-- c) Neurologic diseases

-- d) Urinary tract diseases (until or unless identified as surgical in nature)

-- e) Dermatological disorders

-- f) Endocrine disorders

-- g) Metabolic/nutritional diseases

-- h) Toxic diseases

-- i) Infectious diseases

-- j) Miscellaneous undiagnosed conditions